rperez-rosario/HPCalculatorChess/README.md

          affects the game's current state
          accordingly (controller.)</pre>

-This program was designed, implemented and tested during  the  2020  global  COVID-19 pandemic in  Brooklyn and  Manhattan, NYC,
+<pre>This program was designed, implemented and
+tested during  the  2020  global  COVID-19
+pandemic in  Brooklyn and  Manhattan, NYC,
 U.S.A.
-Please remember to  wear your mask!
+Please remember to  wear your mask!</pre>